dadap/pIqaD-tools/input-methods/iOS/README.md

 of the keystrokes.

 Future versions of ipIqaD may cache keystroke input for the purpose of choosing autocorrect or autocomplete suggestions.
-If this is to happen, any such data collected would either remain internal to the ipIqaD application and be user resettable, or if any network functionality is available (e.g. to improve autocomplete suggestions), it would require an explicit user opt-in.
+If this were to happen, any such data collected would either remain internal to the ipIqaD application and be user resettable, or if any network functionality is available (e.g. to improve autocomplete suggestions), it would require an explicit user opt-in.
 This